-1. Take your medications as prescribed (see discharge instruction form).
-J 2.
-Call your surgeon, Dr. at denerally your surgeon would like to surgery to monitor your progress and sotheter will be removed in approximately see you one to remove y e week aft our staple er youi catheter will be removed in approxima alely two weer NS.

-- ♦ Bring a small supply of urinary shield guards to your follow-up appointment.
+- 1. Take your medications as prescribed (see discharge instruction form). - Call your surgeon, Dr.at to schedule a follow-up visit when you get home.
+Generally your surgeon would like to see you one week after your surgery to monitor your progress and to remove your staples.
+Your catheter will be removed in approximately two weeks. - Bring a small supply of urinary shield guards to your follow-up appointment.
 Most individuals do not have good urinary control when the catheter is first removed.
 Urinary control will gradually improve as you recover. - 3.
 Some patients experience a period of impotence after this surgery.
 It is best to discuss this with your doctor.